-Great Availability for 4+ to Fly Japan Airlines Business Class this Summer!
+Great Availability to Fly JAL Business Class to Tokyo, Including Summer Olympics!

 But when it comes to booking premium cabins, getting the miles is less than half the battle – finding award availability to book a premium cabin with miles can be a tall task.
-If you’re traveling with a loved one or a friend, it’s even harder.
-Trying to get your whole family to fly in style?
-Good luck with that.
+Especially during peak travel times like Cherry Blossom season or the upcoming 2020 Summer Olympics in Tokyo.

 All About Japan Airlines Business Class

 Oh, Japan Airlines, how do I love thee?

 Whether you’re paying cash or using miles, you want an outstanding business class experience when you fork over a lot to fly to Asia.
 Between the likes of Singapore Airlines, EVA Air, Delta One suites and more, there are a ton of amazing options.

 Yet Japan Airlines still manages to shine – arguably above them all.

 The seats are spacious yet insanely private, especially if you get one of the seats along the windows, where you may see no one except the flight attendants bringing the next great drink or bite to eat.

 And the food… To this day, the meal I had in Japan Airlines business class remains one of the best things I’ve ever eaten – in the air or on the ground.
 Add in the top-notch service, and it was a near-perfect flight.

 The seat, the food, the service … when it all works, it comes together to form one of the best ways to get to Asia using miles.
 Read our full review of Japan Airlines business class.